 Mather House Fellow

-I'm a sophomore in Mather House and prospective History and LIterature concentrator.
+I'm a junior in Mather House concentrating in History and Literature.
 I grew up in New York City, working in my father's restaurants and spending time in Italy (mostly in my grandmother's kitchen).
 Food, at its core, can be one of the most powerful ways to bring people together and, on the most fundamental level, to nurture each other.
 Growing up around delicious, wholesome food, and enjoying cooking myself, I definitely took this for granted.
-More recently, however, I have begun learning about the ways our farming and eating practices are damaging culture, the environment, and public health, along with possible solutions to food-related issues.
+More recently, however, I have begun learning about the ways our farming practices and eating habits are damaging culture, the environment, and public health and thinking about solutions to these issues.

 Motoy Kuno-Lewis, '19